vintasoftware/django-templated-email/README.rst

 Overview
 =================
-django-templated-email is oriented towards sending templated emails intended for use with transactional mailers (ala mailchimp, silverpop, etc.), but currently comes out of the box with a backend class which uses django's templating system, and django's core.mail functions.
+django-templated-email is oriented towards sending templated emails intended for use with transactional mailers (with support for MailchimpSTS, and PostageApp), and defaults out of the box to
+a backend class which uses django's templating system, and django's core.mail functions.
+The library supports template inheritence, adding cc'd and bcc'd recipients, configurable template naming and location, with easy switching between backends/providers.

 The send_templated_email method can be thought of as the render_to_response shortcut for email.